knpuniversity/symfony/knpu/extra-doctrine-collections/embedded-form-collection.md

 Open the template: `app/Resources/views/admin/genus/_form.html.twig`.
 This `genusScientists` field is *not* and actual field anymore: it's an *array* of fields.
 In fact, each of *those* field is *itself* composed of more sub-fields.
-What we have sis a fairly complex form tree, which is something we talked about in our [Form Theming Tutorial](http://knpuniversity.com/screencast/symfony-form-theming/compound-embedded-forms).
+What we have is a fairly complex form tree, which is something we talked about in our [Form Theming Tutorial](http://knpuniversity.com/screencast/symfony-form-theming/compound-embedded-forms).